gazoodle/geckolib/README.md

 - Move localizable strings so that HA can handle itself

 ## Done/Fixed in 1.0.1
+ - Add support for lock mode if it exists on the spa

 ## Done/Fixed in 1.0.0
  - Breaking change, removed all sync APIs